Open-Source-Autonomous-Boat/OSAB/README.md

 ## :grey_question: What is OSAB?

-OSAB is a project that is developing open-source, solar powered, autonomous, boats.
+OSAB is a project that develops open-source, solar-powered, autonomous, boats.
 We are a team of student hobbyists and tinkerers from around the world who love learning, STEM, and the planet.
 We care about global issues such as climate change and want to use our skills to develop solutions for the future.

 **Why?** For science of course!
 The data gathered by OSAB vessels will include lux / UV / IR / Visible light, water temperature, air temperature and humidity, water turbidity, water pH, water salinity, air pressure, and much more.
 This data will help us better understand ocean and atmospheric environments around the world and let us create a better solution to fight climate change!

 ## :crystal_ball: Our Vision

 The future of this project is one that creates a young generation that is not afraid to think big and try new ideas and solutions even if they seem difficult at first.
 We want them to see the flaws and problems in the world and then take it as a challenge to work to improve the world around them.
-We hope they will realize that even when the problems are too big for them to fix alone, they can work together with like minded forward thinkers to create positive change no matter how hard the task is.
+We hope they will realize that even when the problems are too big for them to fix alone, they can work together with like-minded forward thinkers to create positive change no matter how hard the task is.

 ## :white_flag: Our Mission